sakaguti/sendcom/README.md

 http://research.itplants.com

-tyoe sendcom for inteructive mode. or type sendcom no -e command for executing batch mode.
+type sendcom for inteructive mode, or type sendcom no -e command for executing batch mode.